Taking a look at the first of five sessions in AYN’s webinar series supported by Global Affairs Canada | © Isaac Demeester

 – Maybe a friend, an elder, a teacher, and/or a professional counselor?

-The next speaker was Juhán Nikolaus Wuolab Wollberg.
-Wollberg is a 21-year-old North Sámi and a Junior Reindeer Herder in Ballangen.
+The next speaker was Juhán Nikolaus Wuolab Wollberg, a 21-year-old North Sámi and a Junior Reindeer Herder in Ballangen.
 He is a member of the organisation of youth in Sweden called Sáminuorra that raises awareness about the Sámi and their culture.
 He shared the information that almost all age groups of the Sámi people have high risk of suicide.

-Based on his observations, he sees various factors playing a role in these unusually high rates of suicide.
-First, he said, was exploitation of the Sámi peoples, usually due to energy extraction.
+He sees various factors playing a role in these unusually high rates of suicide.
+The first possible cause he said, was the exploitation of the Sámi peoples, usually due to energy extraction.
 “I understand it’s good and that it’s good for the betterment of the world, but there’s always someone who has to pay a price and it’s usually the Sámi because we are just a minority and the needs of the many [usually triumph],” he said.
-Others suicide risk factors include hard and soft gender roles, where men are expected to be able to fix a motor and be with the reindeers and a woman’s place is at home taking care of every need of the men, like making the clothes, cooking the food, and taking care of the children.
-A third observation is lateral violence where groups within the culture go against each other.
-When Wollberg speaks Sámi or talks about reindeers other members of the community can feel attacked by him.
+Other suicide risk factors include hard and soft gender roles, where men are expected to be able to fix a motor and be with the reindeers and a woman’s place is at home taking care of every need of the men, like making the clothes, cooking the food, and taking care of the children.

-The last speaker to speak was Jukipa Kotierk, an Inuk and Quechuan with ties to Ecuador who currently lives in Iqaluit, Nunavut, Inuit Nunaat.
+The last speaker to speakwas Jukipa Kotierk, an Inuk and Quechuan with ties to Ecuador who currently lives in Iqaluit, Nunavut, Inuit Nunaat.
 She started her presentation with a statement that hit hard: “I am 26 and I live in Iqaluit, Nunavut, and I am Inuk.
 Statistically when it comes to life promotion and suicide prevention, I have already exceeded the age of youth that are typically lost to death by suicide, unfortunately.”
-That statement alone encompasses the severity and the prevalence of mental health issues.
-She explained that there exist social determinants of health from the Inuk perspective that are necessary to ensure health and safety, including food security, culture and heritage, equality of early childhood development, a clean and safe environment, mental wellness, personal safety, security, income distribution, social equity, and family strength.
+That statement alone encompasses the severity and the prevalence of mental health issues in her community.

-In her personal experience she has found that reclaiming herself as an individual and reclaiming her Inuk culture have helped on her mental health journey.
-Kotierk clearly outlined her goal that she hopes that the space she takes up will influence others to speak and share their mental health journeys.
-Kotierk said many quotable phrases throughout her presentation.
+In her personal experience she has found that reclaiming herself and her Inuk culture have helped on her mental health journey.
 When she said she is “reclaiming myself, my culture, my access to my body.
 Feeling human in and of itself,” it resonated across the screen.
 “Feeling human in and of itself,” those are powerful words.
 Kotierk said that on a daily basis she fights anxiety and imposter syndrome, the feeling that one is a fraud and is undeserving of their accomplishments.
-She fights these feelings by doing breathing exercises, feeling present in the moment to reclaim her time, bringing herself back to her body by feeling the five senses (what does she see, what does she taste), and through these things she begins to remember all the qualities that make her human.
-Moving on, she thinks about what gives her that spark, that love for life, and tries to increase the number of those experiences that bring her joy and “life her up?”
-It may sound silly, Kotierk said, but in grade three she decided for herself that she was her own best friend, advising listeners that loving yourself and being kind to yourself are pillars of mental health.
-If it feels more natural to be kind to others and then learn how to be kind to yourself, that also works.
+She fights these feelings by doing breathing exercises, feeling present in the moment to reclaim her time, and through these things she begins to remember all the qualities that make her human.

-The talk ended in a group discussion.
-An audience member asked how people from outside the circumpolar region and outside these communities could act as allies.
+During the final discussion, an audience member asked how people from outside these communities could act an ally.
 Juhán shared a personal story where when he was young, he was bombarded with dishonest questions about his culture by six other young boys.
-He felt powerless and like no matter what he said it would be wrong.
+He felt powerless.
 His voice was taken from him.
 He encourages people to show up and to say something if they see these forms of oppression.
 Other people were there in the lunchroom who could have said, “Yo, that is not okay,” and that would have made all the difference.
 Juhán advised allies to step in, to “take up the space, and then give it back to us.”
 Building relationships and honestly caring for one another is one of the best ways to care for our own and others mental health.
 Be an ally for yourself and for others.
 Step in, take up space, and then give it back.

 Other mental health resources mentioned during the webinar: